 The Elizabeth Blackwell Class of 1849 Pioneer in Science Scholarship provides a unique opportunity for qualified first-year students.
-Those who meet and maintain the standards of the program are awarded an annual $25,000 scholarship and the ability to compete for a seat at SUNY Upstate Medical University College of Medicine at Syracuse upon their graduation from Hobart and William Smith Colleges.
+Those who meet and maintain the standards of the program are awarded an annual $25,000 scholarship.
+Scholars interested in medical careers can also secure early admittance to SUNY Upstate Medical University College of Medicine in Syracuse.

 The program is named for Elizabeth Blackwell, the first woman physician in North America.
 She received her medical degree from Geneva Medical College (now Hobart and William Smith Colleges) in 1849, graduating at the top of her class.